Sweet chestnut: Effect of processing

 Sweet chestnut is suited for human nutrition.
 Most sweet chestnut is consumed in processed form, which has an impact on the nutrient composition.
 Its naturally high concentration of organic acids is a key factor influencing the organoleptic characteristics of fruits and vegetables, namely flavor.
 Organic acids are thought to play an important role against diseases as an antioxidant.
 Heat appears to be the most influencing factor when it comes to decreasing the organic acid content.
 However, even after heating sweet chestnuts, antioxidant activity remains relatively high.
 On the other hand, the consumer must consider that roasting, boiling or frying has a big impact on the nutritional profile of chestnut.
 Vitamin C significantly decreases between 25 and 54% when boiled and 2–77 % when roasted.
-Nevertheless, roasted or boiled chestnuts may still be a solid vitamin C source, since 100 gram still represent about 20% of the recommended daily dietary intake.
+Nevertheless, roasted or boiled chestnuts may still be a solid vitamin C source, since 100 grams still represent about 20% of the recommended daily dietary intake.

 The sugar content is also affected by the high temperatures.
 Four processes are decisive for the degrading process of sugar while cooking: hydrolysis of starch to oligosaccharide and monosaccharide, decomposition of sucrose to glucose and fructose, caramelization of sugars and degradation of sugars.
 Organic acids are also affected by high temperatures: their content decreases about 50% after frying, and 15% after boiling.
 Responsible for the aromatic characteristics of cooked chestnuts is the effect of degradation of saccharides, proteins and lipids, the caramelization of saccharides and the maillard reaction that is reducing sugar and amino acids.

 Wood

 This tree responds very well to coppicing, which is still practised in Britain, and produces a good crop of tannin-rich wood every 12 to 30 years, depending on intended use and local growth rate.
 The tannin renders the young growing wood durable and weather resistant for outdoor use, thus suitable for posts, fencing or stakes.
 The wood is of light colour, hard and strong.
 It is used to make furniture, barrels (sometimes used to age balsamic vinegar), and roof beams notably in southern Europe (for example in houses of the Alpujarra, Spain, in southern France and elsewhere).
 The timber has a density of 560 kg per cubic meter, and due to its durability in ground contact is often used for external purposes such as fencing.
 It is also a good fuel, though not favoured for open fires as it tends to spit.

-Tannin is found in the following proportions on a 10% moisture basis: bark (6.8%), wood (13.4%), seed husks (10 - 13%).
+Tannin is found in the following proportions on a 10% moisture basis: bark (6.8%), wood (13.4%), seed husks (10–13%).
 The leaves also contain tannin.